tencherry10/til/c_cpp/c-return-styles.md

   }
   ```

-  1. Lots of C library function is like this.
+  1. Lots of C library function is like this, so C programmers are familiar.
+For e.g. fgetc().

 CON